-- 1. The coverage provided by Insurance Services Office Commercial General Liability coverage ("occurrence") Form Number CG 0001, including products and completed operations; and - The coverage provided by Insurance Services Office Form Number CA 0001 covering Automobile Liability.
+- 1. The coverage provided by Insurance Services Office Commercial General Liability coverage ("occurrence") Form Number CG 0001; and - The coverage provided by Insurance Services Office Form Number CA 0001 covering Automobile Liability.
 Coverage shall be included for all owned, nonowned and hired automobiles; and - 3.
-Workers' Compensation insurance as required by the California Labor Code and Employers Liability insurance; and
+Workers' Compensation insurance as required by the California Labor Code and Employers Liability insurance; and - 4.
+Commercial Crime insurance covering employee dishonesty, forgery or alteration, computer and funds transfer fraud, and payment instruction fraud.

-There shall be no endorsement reducing the scope of coverage required above, unless approved by the CITY's Risk Manager.
+There shall be no endorsement reducing the scope of coverage required above unless approved by the CITY's Risk Manager.